Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Decomposed linear dynamical systems

-Critical to understanding the temporal evolution of the latent states is a model of the underlying geometry.
+Critical to dLDS is modeling the temporal evolution of the latent states along the underlying geometry.
 We begin with the common assumption that $\bm{x}_t$ lies on a $d$-dimensional manifold $\mathcal{M}\subset\mathbb{R}^p$.
-To stay on the manifold over time, the flows guiding the latent state $\bm{x}_t$ must move according to the local symmetries of the manifold $\bm{G}_l$ that define the manifold at each point.
-An appropriate continuous-time model that describes the movement along the manifold can be expressed as $\dot{\bm{x}}_{t} = \bm{G}\bm{x}_t$ where $\bm{G}$ represents a local transformation that maps the point $\bm{x}_t$ onto nearby points on the manifold.
+To stay on the manifold over time, the flows guiding the latent state $\bm{x}_t$ must move according to the local symmetries $\bm{g}_l$ of the manifold that define the manifold tangent space at each point.
+An appropriate continuous-time model that describes the movement along the manifold can be expressed as $\dot{\bm{x}}_{t} = \bm{G_t}\bm{x}_t$ where $\bm{G}_t$ represents a local transformation at any point in time that maps the point $\bm{x}_t$ onto nearby points on the manifold.
 Taking a finite step integrates a first-order linear differential equation whose solution involves the matrix exponential.
-Moreover, operators are decomposed into a linear combination of dictionary elements $\bm{G} = \sum_{l=1}^L\bm{G}_l c_{lt} \bm{x}_t$ that span the space of possible local motions at different points on the manifold.
-The coefficients $\bm{c}_{t} = [c_{1t},...,c_{Lt}]^T$ represent weights that encode the representation of the dynamical trajectory through $\bm{x}_t$.
-Thus, if we consider two samples $\bm{x}_{t}$ and $\bm{x}_{t+\tau}$, the transport between these two points can be written as
+Moreover, as the tangent space is a subspace, the operator $\bm{G}_t$ can be decomposed at each time point into a linear combination of dictionary elements $\bm{g}_l$ which we refer to as dynamic operators (DOs) to emphasize that they are specifically designed to represent dynamic processes rather than static geometry.
+The set of DOs span the space of possible local motions at different points on the manifold (i.e., $\bm{g}_l\bm{x}_t$ spans the tangent space at $\bm{x}_t$) and are weighted by the coefficients $\bm{c}_{t} = [c_{1t},...,c_{Lt}]^T$ which encode the representation of the dynamical trajectory through $\bm{x}_t$.
+Any trajectory between two points $\bm{x}_{t}$ and $\bm{x}_{t+\tau}$ on the manifold, can be written as

-The latent dynamics, $\bm{x}_t \in \mathbb{R}^{p}$, thus evolve according to the non-stationary dynamical systems matrix ($F_t$) defined by the evolution of $\bm{c}_t$ over time.

-The continuous-time differential formulation in Equation~\eqref{eqn:contDyn} can flexibly define dynamics; however, it requires computing a matrix exponential, which can be computationally expensive in higher dimensions.
-Thus, we can approximate the action of the transport operator dictionary over a local area as $\exp(\sum_{l=1}^L\bm{G}_lc_{lt}) \approx \bm{F}_t$ for each time point $t = 1, ...
+As a result, the latent dynamics, $\bm{x}_t \in \mathbb{R}^{p}$, evolves according to the non-stationary dynamical systems matrix ($\bm{G}_t$) defined by the evolution of $\bm{c}_t$ over time.
+The continuous-time differential formulation in Equation~\eqref{eqn:contDyn} can hence flexibly define dynamics.
+However, it requires computing a matrix exponential, which can be computationally expensive in higher dimensions.
+Thus, we can approximate the action of the DO dictionary over a local area as $\exp(\sum_{l=1}^L\bm{g}_lc_{lt}) \approx \bm{F}_t$ for each time point $t = 1, ...
 T$, which can be expanded into its own basis as